Prometric HAAD/DHA/MOH MOCK TEST - 1

 96.

-A client is scheduled for emergency abdominal surgery.
-What is the priority preoperative nursing objective when caring for this client?
+A client arrives in the emergency department with acute abdominal pain and is scheduled for emergency abdominal surgery.
+What should be the priority preoperative nursing objective for this client?

 97.